Professional Free Roof Inspection

 Hail and Wind Damage

-Severe hail and strong winds can weaken your roof, even if the damage isn’t obvious.
+Severe hail and strong winds can weaken your roof, even if it isn’t obvious.
 Hail impacts can crack shingles, dent metal, or break tiles, leading to leaks over time.
 High winds can lift shingles, loosen flashing, or tear away roofing materials.
-Our damage inspection will help identify hidden damage and ensure your roof stays storm-ready and watertight.
+Our roof inspection will help identify hidden problems and ensure your roof stays storm-ready and watertight.

-If you suspect roof damage, our team at All Pro Builders & Roofing can pinpoint the source of the leak.
-We thoroughly examine your roof to identify cracked shingles, damaged flashing, or worn-out underlayment causing the problem.
+If you suspect roof damage, our team of inspectors at All Pro Builders & Roofing can pinpoint the source of the leak.
+We thoroughly examine it to identify cracked shingles, damaged flashing, or worn-out underlayment causing the problem.
 Once we locate the issue, we provide clear repair options to prevent further damage and restore your roof’s integrity.

 FAQ Regarding Inspecting a Roof